 P: 905-331-8900 F: 905-854-5426 TF:1-877-239-9669 firstname.lastname@example.org

-The recommended toboggan crate size is 8'x4'x6’H (96"x48"x72"H) measured to the outside of the crate and a weight of 1000 lbs, including the weight of the crate itself.
-This makes crates significantly easier to handle, load into and out of trucks and to store once they arrive in London Ontario.
-These dimensions are not cast in stone.
-Teams can ship any crate dimensions whatsoever.
-Crates that are larger simply cost more to ship.
-Oversize crates simply cost more to ship and to warehouse.
+In previous years, we’ve recommended toboggan crate sizes to be 8'x4'x6’H (96"x48"x72"H) measured to the outside of the crate and a weight of up to 1800 lbs, including the weight of the crate itself.
+This makes crates significantly easier to handle while loading into and out of trucks.
+It also makes them easy to store once they arrive in at the GNCTR Hosting destination.